Funeral Costs in Toronto, Ontario

 Before you call

 • Confirm who is legally authorized to arrange the funeral.
 If there is a will, executor, pre-arrangement, or prepaid plan, gather that information first.
+If no one has talked about this yet, read our guide on who has legal authority.

 • Decide on your starting path: direct cremation, cremation with a service, or burial.
 This single choice changes the minimum package and most of the downstream costs.